 Skip to main content

-For authenticating Snowflake users Okta, see Snowflake + Okta External OAuth.
+For authenticating Snowflake users with Okta, see Snowflake + Okta External OAuth.

 Requirements